w3c/ash-nazg/DEVELOPMENT.md

     npm run watch-server

-This will start a nodemon instance that will monitor the changes you make to the *server* code, and restart it for you.
+This will start a [nodemon][nodemon] instance that will monitor the changes you make to the *server* code, and restart it for you.

 When developing client code, you want to run: